The Role of Connection Density in an Adaptive Network with Chaotic Units: Results:

-\section{Results}
+We computed normalized histograms representing the empirical distributions of network metrics, such as the degree distribution, ensuring that the total area under each curve sums to 1.

+\section{Results:}

-Previous work by Gong and Van Leeuwen \cite{GongVanLeeuwe2004} identified dynamical regimes as a function of $\varepsilon$ for a fixed network density.
-We extend this analysis by systematically exploring how different network densities $\langle k \rangle$ modulate these transitions and structural outcomes.
+Building on the work of Gong and Van Leeuwen~\cite{gong2004}, who identified dynamical regimes as a function of $\varepsilon$ for a fixed network density, we extend this adaptive network model of chaotic units by systematically exploring how different network densities $\langle k \rangle$ modulate these transitions and structural outcomes.
 We identified three distinct regimes depending on the connection density $\langle k \rangle$ and the coupling strength $\varepsilon$: (i) for low densities regardless of the coupling strength, the network tends to fragment and become disconnected regardless of the coupling value, due to insufficient connectivity.
-Then, at intermediate and high densities, we observe two possible behaviors: (ii) for low coupling, the network preserves a randomly structured topology over time; and (iii) for sufficiently large coupling values, the system undergoes a transition to a small-world structure.
+Thus, at intermediate and high densities, we observe two possible behaviors: (ii) for low coupling, the network preserves a randomly structured topology over time; and (iii) for sufficiently large coupling values, the system undergoes a transition to a small-world structure.
 To better understand these behaviors, we separately analyzed the structural metrics associated with each regime.
-We used $\braket{k} = \lbrace 9, 18, 36, 54 \rbrace$, which implies $L_c = \lbrace 2600, 5200, 10400, 15600 \rbrace$, respectively.
+We used connection probabilities $p = \lbrace 0.03,\ 0.06,\ 0.12,\ 0.18 \rbrace$, which correspond to expected average degrees $\braket{k} \approx \lbrace 9,\ 18,\ 36,\ 54 \rbrace$ for $N = 300$.
+Accordingly, the expected number of links is $L_c \approx \lbrace 1350,\ 2700,\ 5400,\ 8100 \rbrace$, respectively.
 For $\langle k \rangle = 9$, we observed partial network disconnection.
 Due to fragmentation, many nodes become isolated, resulting in substantial variation in the number of connected nodes across simulations.
 Consequently, structural metrics such as global clustering and average shortest path length are no longer comparable across conditions, since they refer to networks with fundamentally different connectivity properties, particularly in terms of the number of connected nodes.
 We focus our analysis on the cases $\langle k \rangle = \{18, 36, 54\}$, where the network does not fragment.
+Although the initial network size is \( N = 300 \), the adaptive rewiring rule can lead to the removal of nodes that become completely disconnected.
+In practice, node loss is rare for networks with average degrees \( \langle k \rangle \geq 18 \), particularly under moderate to strong coupling strengths.
+However, for low connection densities such as, \( \langle k \rangle = 9 \) or weak coupling strength \( \varepsilon \), fragmentation is more common and may result in the elimination of isolated nodes.

-\subsection{Emergence of Small-World Properties in the Network Structure}
+\subsection{Emergence of Small-World Properties in the Network Structure:}